Legal · Document 02 · Terms

 The Service

 We will provide the Service with reasonable skill and care and in accordance with the description on chat.org.uk as it stood on the date of your Order Form.
-We may improve and evolve the Service, but we will not make changes during your subscription term that materially reduce the functionality or security on which you relied at the time of ordering.
+We may improve and develop the Service, including by adding channels and relying less on any single underlying platform, so that the governed record does not depend on the fortunes of one messaging platform.
+We will not make changes during your subscription term that materially reduce the features or security you relied on at the time of ordering.

 Your responsibilities as Customer